 A common myth about water meters: That a malfunctioning water meter is to blame for a surprise high bill.
 Water meters slow down with age; they don't speed up, which is typically in the customer's favor.
 If you get a surprise high bill, a hidden leak in your home or private service line is usually to blame.
 Learn more about detecting leaks.

-This is a cutaway of a positive displacement meter.
-The bronze part is the body.
-Inside the body is the measuring chamber, where the flow of the water spins an odometer.
-The odometer is magnetically connected to the register and moves the numbers as the customer uses water.
+This is a positive displacement meter.
+The flow of water spins a measuring chamber inside the bronze part of the body.
+The measuring chamber is magnetically connected to an odometer which moves the register numbers as the customer uses water.

-Turbo (turbine) meters are for high flow industrial applications.
+Turbine meters are for high flow industrial applications with little or no domestic low flow usage.
 They require more flow than a positive displacement meter before the turbine starts moving.
-For example, a 3" turbo meters isn't very accurate below 8 gpm and cannot properly measure low flow usage, such as a toilet flush.
-Turbo meters are appropriate for systems with intermediate and immediate high volume use, such as irrigation systems.
+For example, a 3 inch turbo meter isn't very accurate below 8 gallons per minute (gpm) and cannot properly measure low flow usage, such as a toilet flush.
+Turbine meters are appropriate for systems with intermediate and immediate high volume use, such as irrigation systems.

-Compound meters combine a positive displacement meter and a turbo meter for customers who have both high flow and low flow water usage.
-The positive displacement meter records low flow use, and when usage exceeds 10 to 15 gallons/minute, the flow is bypassed and read by the turbine section of the meter.
-These meters most accurately read this broad range of use and are typically used for large commercial customers.
+Compound meters are used for large flow users and low flow domestic use.
+One style of compound meter combines a small positive displacement meter and a turbine meter.
+The positive displacement meter records low flow use, and when usage exceeds 10 to 15 gpm, the flow is bypassed and read by the turbine section of the meter.

 WaterOne rents hydrant meters to landscapers, contractors, and others who need a temporary water connection.
-The meter mounts to the 2.5" fire hydrant nozzle, and the customer can then hook up their water tanker or equipment to the meter's gate valve.
+The meter mounts to the 2.5 inch fire hydrant nozzle, and the customer can then hook up their water tanker or equipment to the meter's gate valve.
 Request a hydrant meter here.